Barefoot doctor: Income and cost

 The income of the barefoot doctors was calculated as if it were agricultural work; they were paid roughly half of what a classically trained doctor made.
 Barefoot doctors were primarily compensated by the villages in which they worked.
 This funding came from collective welfare funds as well as from local farmer contributions (from 0.5% to 2% of their annual incomes).
 This program was successful in part because the doctors were selected and paid by their own villages.
 Perhaps because many of the barefoot doctors previously worked as farmers, they earned their living both with their work as barefoot doctors and with agricultural jobs on the side.
+However, barefoot doctors "had a better social and economic status in the rural community" which allowed for them to substitute their agricultural work for their medical work as barefoot doctors.
 As for costs to patients, these were not standardized and varied by village.
 Some barefoot doctor brigades charged nothing for their services, and others charged nominal fees.
 By the 1960s, there were Rural Co-operative Medical Schemes (RCMS) programs in 90% of China's rural villages.

+However, funding was still a big issue since the government had to think about how to make the program affordable and sustainable.
+"In 1969, the government reduced the costs for 1,230 kinds of pharmaceuticals by 37.2 percent, which had a very negative impact on its coffers, especially after the nationwide promotion of the barefoot doctors program."
+This caused for the government to push for more traditional Chinese herbs since they were cheaper than scientific medicine.